compare

 Short answer

-Choose Claim.MD if you need a reliable, low-cost clearinghouse for a smaller operation
+Choose Claim.MD for a reliable, low-cost clearinghouse at smaller volume

-Claim.MD earns its reputation for the same reasons every year: straightforward pricing, no setup fees, no contracts, US-based support, and a network that connects to Medicare, Medicaid, Blue plans, and thousands of commercial payers.
-Its $120 per month Unlimited plan covers unlimited claim submissions and ERA retrievals with 1,000 eligibility checks included, making the math attractive for a solo biller or a small practice doing two hundred to five hundred claims per month.
+Claim.MD does claims clearing well: published pricing, no setup fees, no contracts, US-based support, and connections to Medicare, Medicaid, Blue plans, and thousands of commercial payers.
+The $120 Unlimited plan covers unlimited claim submission and ERA retrieval with 1,000 eligibility checks included, which pencils out for a solo biller or small practice running a few hundred claims a month.

-The platform runs web-only — no locally installed software — and accepts batch uploads in 837P, 837I, 5010, 4010, CSV, XLS, XML, NSF, and Print Image formats.
-That breadth of inbound formats is why Claim.MD works as an interoperability layer for older billing systems that cannot generate a native 5010 837.
-Claims transmit to payers several times per hour, with payer acknowledgment typically arriving within minutes.
-Rejected claims come back to a correction queue where the rejection reason is surfaced inline, which shortens the resubmission cycle for individual billers.
+The platform is web-only, with no locally installed software, and accepts batch uploads in 837P, 837I, 5010, 4010, CSV, XLS, XML, NSF, and Print Image.
+That inbound-format breadth is why it works as an interoperability layer for older billing systems that cannot generate a native 5010 837.
+Claims transmit several times per hour, and payer acknowledgment usually lands within minutes.
+Rejections return to a correction queue with the reason surfaced inline, which shortens the resubmission cycle.

 Choose Claim.MD if:

-- Your primary need is a low-cost, reliable clearinghouse for claim submission and ERA retrieval
+- Your primary need is low-cost, reliable claim submission and ERA retrieval

-- You bill for a single tax ID or a small number of providers and want predictable monthly costs under $120
+- You bill for a single tax ID or a few providers and want predictable monthly costs under $120

-- You need a clearinghouse that accepts legacy formats and makes older billing software 5010-compliant
+- You need a clearinghouse that accepts legacy formats and makes older software 5010-compliant

-- You are a solo biller, a therapist in private practice, or a very small billing operation and do not need multi-practice work queues, cross-practice reporting, or role-based permissioning at scale
+- You are a solo biller, a therapist in private practice, or a very small shop that does not need multi-practice work queues, cross-practice reporting, or role-based permissioning at scale

 Choose Medi if managing multiple client practices is your actual job

-Medi is built for billing companies — companies whose core product is revenue cycle work across a book of client practices.
-The platform fee is $300 per month, flat, for the billing company.
-Client practices, providers, and users are unlimited under that fee.
+Medi is built for billing companies, whose product is revenue cycle work across a book of client practices.
+The fee is $20 per client practice per month, with volume pricing available.
+Adding providers inside a practice never changes it.
 The billing company owns the workspace; client practices are scoped tenants inside it.

-The structural difference from Claim.MD is not clearinghouse throughput.
-It is where the daily work lives for a team of billers organized by function — follow-up, payment posting, denials, appeals — who need to work across eight or fifteen practices without switching systems.
-Claim.MD is a transaction conduit: it moves claims and money data in and out cleanly.
-Medi is the work surface where the team manages what happens to those claims and that money inside each practice.
+The difference from Claim.MD is not clearinghouse throughput.
+It is where the daily work lives for a team organized by function (follow-up, posting, denials, appeals) that needs to move across eight or fifteen practices without switching systems.
+Claim.MD moves claims and money data in and out cleanly.
+Medi is the surface where the team manages what happens to those claims and that money inside each practice.

-Medi's clearinghouse is Stedi, an API-first clearinghouse that connects to over 3,400 payers.
-Stedi handles 837P and 837I claim submission, 835 ERA retrieval, 270/271 eligibility, 276/277 claim status, 278 prior authorization, and 277CA acknowledgments.
-A separate clearinghouse contract is not required.
-Where Claim.MD is your current clearinghouse, migrating to Medi means routing claim traffic through Stedi — a payer enrollment and trading-partner setup process handled during implementation.
+Medi's clearinghouse is Stedi, an API-first clearinghouse connecting to over 3,400 payers.
+Stedi handles 837P and 837I submission, 835 ERA retrieval, 270/271 eligibility, 276/277 claim status, 278 prior authorization, and 277CA acknowledgments, so a separate clearinghouse contract is not required.
+If Claim.MD is your current clearinghouse, moving to Medi means routing claim traffic through Stedi, a payer-enrollment and trading-partner setup handled during implementation.

 Choose Medi if: